kasparsj/ofxImageSequencePlayer/README.md

 ofxImageSequencePlayer
 ======================

-- forked from julapy, added some features
+- forked from julapy, added some features, of_v0.10 compatible

 ofxImageSequencePlayer is a openFrameworks addon for playing image sequences.